aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/syslog.md

     !!!
 Note "Note"
         You must specify the datetime of the log using key “time”.
 If not specified, system time will be added.

-        Since there is no year in the timestamp of RFC3164, it cannot be displayed as a time histogram in the discover interface of Amazon OpenSearch.
+        Since there is no year in the timestamp of RFC3164, it cannot be displayed as a time histogram in the Discover interface of Amazon OpenSearch.

 4. Specify the **Time format**.
 The format syntax follows [strptime](https://linux.die.net/man/3/strptime).
 Check [this](https://docs.fluentbit.io/manual/pipeline/parsers/configuring-parser#time-resolution-and-fractional-seconds) for details.
 For example: